plainsight16/Udacity-trivia-project/README.md

 ``` $ curl http://127.0.0.1:5000/categories ```
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, """categories""", that contains an object of """id: category_string""" key: value pairs.
+- Returns: An object with a single key, `categories`, that contains an object of id: `category_string` key: value pairs.

 Example response
 ```